Richard Thornton (swimmer)

-Richard Thornton (circa 1959 – January 4, 2024) was an American competition swimmer for the University of California Berkeley from 1977-1980, a 1980 Olympic Team member and a nationally recognized, long serving coach for the San Ramon Valley Aquatics Swim Club from 1984 to 2024.
+Richard Thornton (circa 1959 – January 4, 2024) was an American competition swimmer for the University of California Berkeley from 1977 to 1980, a 1980 Olympic Team member and a nationally recognized, long serving coach for the San Ramon Valley Aquatics Swim Club from 1984 to 2024.

 As a Junior at Campolindo High School in Morago, California, in April 1975, he won the Alameda County Flecto Sports Award for leading Campolindo to the Foothill Athletic League Championship for the best record that season by winning three events at their meet with Acalanes High School.
 At the Foothill League qualifying events for the league's annual championship, he won the 200-yard freestyle in 1:47.2, the 500-yard freestyle in 4:43.4, and swam on the winning 400 free relay.
 In April 1977, he won the 200 butterfly with a time of 1:47.85 at the National AAU Indoor Short Course Championships in Canton, Ohio.

 In 1976, he qualified for the Olympic trials in Long Beach in the 200-meter butterfly, but placed sixth in the finals with a time of 2:02.88.